 Verify that the public verification certificate conforms to all relevant aspects of the relying-party's policy including algorithm usage, policy OIDs, time accuracy tolerances, and the Nonce value.

 General Processing

 The following processing is shared between all signature types.

-Multi-Signature Creation